 Sacred Music Festival – Held every June, the Sacred Music Festival is one of the largest music festivals in Morocco featuring music from around the world.
 In 2013, the festival will be held from June 7 – 15th with an Andalusian theme.
 Visit the Fez Sacred Music Festival website for up-to-date details.

 Take a Cooking Class – Moroccan cuisine is often discussed with French and Italian cuisine as being one of the best in the world — and for good reason!
 Nothing brings together people like delicious food.
 Undoubtably, you have tried some couscous, tajine or maybe a bowl of harrira.
 If you want to have a fun afternoon making your own lunch, meet some great people, and have a recipe to take home, why not head for an afternoon of cooking school?
 Café Clock has a great cooking class that includes a short guided tour of the food medina where you will learn all sorts of things about the food souks in Morocco.
-600 dhs per person.
-Book ahead.
-Email: [email protected]
+(600 dhs per person, be sure to book ahead by email: [email protected])

 Bab Boujeloud – Bab Boujeloud (Bab Bou Jeloud), commonly known as the “Blue Gate,” serves as the principle entrance to the old Medina in Fez and a good meeting point for groups.
 Through this gate, you can access the Talaa Kbeera (big hill) to your left and Talaa Sghira (little hill) to your right, past a series of restaurants all serving fairly similar Moroccan-style food.
-Both the Talaa Kbeera and Talaa Sghira are roads that lead down through the main thorough fares into the old medina and merge with each other further into the medina.
-TBab Boujeloud and its immediate surrounding were all constructed around the turn of the 20th century.
+Both the Talaa Kbeera and Talaa Sghira are roads that lead down through the main thorough fares into the old medina and merge with each other further into the medina, near the Henna Souk.
+Bab Boujeloud and its immediate surrounding were all constructed around the turn of the 20th century.
 Notably, the French-built gate is blue on the exterior and green on the interior and bolted from the inside.
 Both façades decorated with elaborate zellij work and well worth a photo-op.

 Medersa Bou Inania – You will see the green-tiled minaret of the Medersa Bou Inania jutting into the sky as you enter through the great blue gate of Bab Boujeloud into the old medina.
-The medersa is one of the greatest examples of the Marinid architecture in the 14th century.
-It is best to visit the Medersa with a tour guide to avoid any hassles as sometimes non-Muslims are forbidden entrance because of the prayer times, though is possible to tour the elaborately decorated courtyard.
+The medersa is one of the greatest examples of the Merenid architecture in the 14th century.
+It might be best to visit the medersa with a tour guide to avoid any hassles as sometimes non-Muslims are forbidden entrance because of the prayer times (Opened all days except Friday, hours vary, 10 dhs).

-Henna Souk – There are many souks (usually a large square of shops) dotted throughout the medina, often blending into each other with little evidence you’ve moved from one souk to the other.
-However, toward the bottom of the medina, just off Trek K’beer, you can find the Henna Souk nicely shaded under a couple of large plane trees.
-Leo Africanus once worked in the now-defunct psychiatric hospital built in the 1,300s.
-Pottery and traditional cosmetic products can be found here.
-If you like the idea of argan oil or any other Moroccan goods, talk to Mohammed in the last cosmetic stall near the old hospital.
+Henna Souk – There are many souks (usually a large square of shops) interwoven throughout the medina, often blending into each other with little evidence you’ve moved from one souk to the other.
+However, toward the bottom of the medina, just off Trek K’beer, you can find the Henna Souk, a nicely shaded souk cozied up beneath a couple of large plane trees.
+Leo Africanus once worked in the now-defunct psychiatric hospital here built in the 1,300s.
+Pottery and traditional cosmetic products can be found here, so if you wanted to grab argan oil or any other Moroccan goods, talk to Mohammed in the last cosmetic stall near the old hospital.

-Merenid Tombs – Located just outside the medina, the Merenid Tombs dating back to the 14th century house many sultans and other members from the Merenid dynasty.
+Merenid Tombs – Located just outside the medina, the Merenid Tombs date back to the 14th century and house many sultans and other members from the Merenid dynasty.
 No guide needed.
 To get to the tombs, it’s about a 10 dhs taxi ride from the medina and an easy, twelve or so minute walk downhill back into the medina.
 A nice place to pack a lunch if its not too hot out, though you won’t want to be caught out here at night

 Some of our favorite restaurants are listed below.
 For a more complete selection of restaurants searchable by location, cuisine and price, check out Best Restaurants of Morocco.

-Cosmo-hippy atmosphere.
+Café Clock – Cosmo-hippy atmosphere.
 Inside and terrace eating.
 Moroccan/Middle-Eastern cuisine.
 Famous for the Camel Burger.
 Many events are hosted here (movies, concerts and cooking classes).
 No alcohol.
 7 Derb El Magana. +212 (0)5 35 63 78 55.
 Open Daily for breakfast, lunch and dinner.
+No Reservations Needed.